 Now here’s a more elaborate example, a realization that really knocked me over.
 I dissociated when my father yelled at me up close and in my face, when I was around ten.
 And I realized I was dissociated when I was 42 when a girlfriend said to me “Do you realize you have the profile of an abused child?”

 Both sides of me – the public and the private – came up at once and said “Yes.”
 When they saw each other, both said: “Who are you?”

 When they saw each other, I exploded and remained explosive for around three weeks.
 Now I was aware of the dissociation but still dissociated.

 I didn’t put Humpty Dumpty together again until age 57, with the help of my therapist brother.

 My dissociation showed up as a feeling that I had no solid ground beneath my feet, no confidence, no self-assurance.
 Push on me and I might fall over – psychologically.
 I also knew karate so that wasn’t true physically.
 Just psychologically.

 And I loved my anger because it allowed me to fuse for a time.
-I felt confident.
+When I fused, I felt confident.
 I talked straight.
 I was decisive.
 It had all kinds of benefits.
 And I had forgotten that until this moment.